clustericious/Yars/README.md

 $filename is a filename for the content to be stored.
 See [Yars::Routes](https://metacpan.org/pod/Yars::Routes) for documentation of other routes.

-Failover is handled in the following manner :
+Failover is handled in the following manner:

 If the host to which a file is assigned is not available, then the file will be "stashed" on the filesystem for the host